Bears vs. Steelers preview: Game picks, bold predictions, how to watch

 Steelers 28, Bears 24

 This is a game the Bears could and probably should win.
-They’ve been on a run of winning with low-percentage plays, and at some point the luck could run out.
-The Steelers can rush the passer, which will make them play well with a lead.
-The defensive losses have stacked up to a critical point that the Bears can’t overcome.
+They’ve been on a run of winning with low-percentage plays, and at some point, the luck could run out.
+The Steelers can rush the passer, which will make them play well with a lead, and the defensive losses have stacked up to a critical point that the Bears can’t overcome.

 Nicholas Moreano’s pick